Maciejnecka/Meeting-Form/README.md

 # React App - Meeting Form

-This project is a Calendar Management App built using React, designed to help users organize and keep track of their meetings.
+This project is a meeting management app built using React, designed to help users organize and keep track of their meetings.
 The app provides a user-friendly interface for adding, viewing, and deleting meetings, along with a countdown feature for upcoming meetings.
 ---
 See the live version
 [Soon... 🌐](#)